Bellanger History, Family Crest & Coats of Arms

 Early History of the Bellanger family

-Another 177 words (13 lines of text) covering the years 1200 and 1721 are included under the topic Early Bellanger History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bellanger research.
+Another 89 words (6 lines of text) covering the years 1200 and 1721 are included under the topic Early Bellanger History in all our PDF Extended History products and printed products wherever possible.

 Bellanger Spelling Variations